The number of active vendors in most organisations means that it is challenging, if not impossible, to effectively monitor them all.

 Organisations have to be sure of their own behaviours if they are bold enough to ask this question of the vendor.

-Measurement goes beyond the basic measures of quality, delivery and cost; it would include measuring the overall success of the relationship taking into account responsiveness and ability to communicate well at all levels.
+Two-way means the parties usually measure and monitor each other’s performance (two-way) and automate their reporting.
+This approach goes beyond the basic measures of quality, delivery and cost.
+It would include measuring the overall success of the relationship taking into account responsiveness and ability to communicate well at all levels.

 Drowning in the data is a real possibility, which can leave insufficient time to analyse the information and take any remedial actions.
 At worst, your business could be victim to contract breaches without even realising it.

 It can also be the case that the metrics chosen do not have the support of stakeholders.
-In this case, it can be very hard to motivate the parties to report on the KPIs, let alone to hit them consistently.
+In this case, it can be tough to motivate the parties to report on the KPIs, let alone to hit them consistently.

 Vendor performance is usually measured by a series of agreed and contractual Key Performance Indicators (KPIs) that are most relevant and suited to the industry.
 This prevents any obscurity and means that everyone involved knows what's expected from each party.